Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 What causes paternal postpartum depression in men?

 Despite men not experiencing pregnancy or physical birth, they too are going through a life changing event of transitioning to parenthood.
 No matter the circumstances, adjusting to parenthood can be stressful and emotional.
-When you include sleep deprivation in the mix, daily life can begin to feel overwhelming.
+We also know that illnesses like depression and anxiety can appear to come out of the blue when a new baby is added into the mix of life.

 New fathers – getting into a new life routine